-However, no company has ever been made ready for an entire shift to remote work brought about by COVID-19.
-Organizations have been forced to quickly adapt to a complete work-from-home set up to keep their business operations running.
+However, no company could ever be ready for an entire shift to remote work brought about by COVID-19.
+Organizations have been forced to quickly adapt to a complete work-from-home setup to keep their business operations running.

 But working remotely is not always a breeze.
-Here we have listed some of the common challenges that firms encounter while transitioning to remote work set up:
+Here we have listed some of the common challenges that firms encounter while transitioning to the remote work setup:

 A study has shown that communication is the number one challenge in remote work.
 Communicating is easier for people who are in the same room, working face to face.